samcarter/ltx-talk/README.md

 ## NOTICE

-This class is _highly_ experimental, and changes may occur to almost all interfaces.
+This class is experimental, and changes may occur to almost all interfaces.
 Development is focussed on tagging/functionality as the primary driver; as such, support for design aspects is likely to be lower priority.